Logo

 • Step 1- Defining the leadership competencies needed The first step is identifying the leadership competencies that are required.
 Some examples include communication, change management, strategic thinking, etc.

 • Step 2- Assessing current leadership skills The second step is to find out what the existing skill levels of the leaders are.
-To do this, one can leverage surveys, assessments, 360-degree feedback, etc.
+To do this, one can leverage surveys, assessments, etc.

 • Step 3- Identifying skill gaps The third step is to make a comparison between the current skills with the needed skills.
 This analysis will aid in understanding the specific skills that need to be built and the ones that meet standards.

 • Step 5- Developing an action plan The fifth step is to create a plan that includes both formal and informal learning opportunities.
-They can include mentoring, changes in projects to build or refine a specific skill along with attending webinars or shadowing experienced leaders.
+They can include mentoring, changes in projects to build or refine specific skills along with attending webinars or shadowing experienced leaders.

 Conclusion